Skip to content

 console.log(data);

-Step 6: Retrieving the flag
+Step 6: The flag

 OSS{brok3n_0bj3ct_l3v3l_4uth0r1z4t10n}